Visas for your family

 If your dependants are applying from outside the UK

 Your dependants will need to apply for a visa before they come to the UK as your dependant.
-For information about the application procedure, visit the Home Office website.
+For information about the online application procedure, go to the Home Office website.
+Each dependant needs to make a separate visa application.

 Your dependants will need your course details and visa application reference number.
 They will not need a CAS from Oxford.
-The standard application fee for each dependant applying is the equivalent of £348 paid in local currency.
-They will need to book and attend an appointment to give biometrics.
+The standard application fee for each dependant applying is the equivalent of £490 paid in local currency.
+They will need to book and attend an appointment to give biometrics or if they are EEA or Swiss nationals they might be able to confirm their identity using an app instead.

 If your dependants are already in the UK